11,904 Benefitted From PBMs IFA Schemes During Last FY - UrduPoint

 11,904 Benefitted From PBM's IFA Schemes During Last FY

-According to official source, he said 56,904 persons have benefitted from eleven schemes of Individual Financial Assistance Schemes during the fiscal year 2018-19.
+Official source said that 56,904 persons have benefitted from eleven schemes of Individual Financial Assistance Schemes during the fiscal year 2018-19.
 A total of 22,320 persons were provided free medical treatment, 3,062 education (scholarships), 1,961 benefitted from Individual financial Assistance (IFA) (General) and 1,109 special friends were provided financial assistance during the last fiscal year.

 Likewise, he said PBM has provided accommodation facility to 5,000 orphans in 50 Dar-ul-Ehsaas (orphanages) established across the country.
 As many as 155 Women Empowerment Centres have so far trained 13,231 women to make them self sufficient.